matte-schwartz/steamos-devkit/README.md

 # Windows development: python virtualenv setup

 Next, prepare a python virtualenv with all the necessary dependencies.
-This step can be repeated in fresh clones of the repositories.
+This step needs to be repeated in every fresh clone of the repository.

-From your checkout of steamos-devkit:
+Open a Visual Studio Developer command prompt in the steamos-devkit folder and run the following:

 - setup: `python -m venv .`
-- activate: `.\Scripts\Activate.ps1`
+- activate: `.\Scripts\activate.bat`

     If you get an `UnauthorizedAccess` error due to [execution policies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies), run the following command first: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`